Welcome to today's edition of the Rush 24-7 podcast.

 No, they don't.

-Nothing against conservation, Mr. Grunwald, but you cannot grow.
+Nothing against conservation, Mr. Grunwald, but you cannot grow an economy like this country's with conservation.

-It ain't gonna happen.
+It ain't going to happen.

-It isn't gonna work.
+It isn't going to work.

-You gotta bone up.
+You got to bone up.

-I mean, you drive-by people are exhibiting your own selves to be rather ignorant about some basic fundamentals.
+I mean, you drive-by people are exhibiting your own selves to be rather ignorant about some basic fundamentals, not in politics, but in economics.

-So they're he's worried that all these attacks on Obama and his tire gauge thing will dissuade people from conserving.
+So he's worried that all these attacks on Obama and his tire gauge thing will dissuade people from conserving.

 They're driving less, Michael.